King County Boards and Commissions

 Learn more at www.kingcounty.gov/coo

-King County’s Conservation Futures tax levy (CFT) is a dedicated portion of property taxes collected on all property throughout the county and its cities, for the purpose of purchasing urban and rural open space.
-Ordinance 14717 directs the King County Conservation Futures Citizens Committee to make recommendations on open space acquisition funding allocations.
-The Committee annually reviews applications for CFT funding, and recommends funding allocations, scope changes and funding re-allocations between projects.
+King County’s Conservation Futures tax levy (CFT) is a dedicated portion of property taxes collected throughout the county and its cities.
+CFT funds can help purchase open space lands in urban and rural King County, which are used for low-impact passive recreational activities, including natural areas, urban green spaces, passive parks, regional trails, farms and forests.
+The King County Conservation Futures Citizen Oversight Committee annually reviews applications for CFT funding, and makes recommendations to the King County Executive and Council on open space acquisition funding allocations.
 Projects funded with CFT must have dollar-for dollar matching funds, which leverages the benefits of the program.
-In conjunction with the CFT annual allocation recommendation process, the Committee also makes an annual recommendation for King County Parks Levy funds dedicated to open space acquisition in unincorporated King County.
-The Committee is comprised of 16 members ((9 Council district representatives nominated by King County Councilmembers, with each Councilmember nominating one person to serve as their district representative on the Committee; 4 Council at-large representative positions nominated by the Council Chair; and 3 at-large representative positions nominated and appointed by the King County Executive); Committee members serve 4 year terms.
+In conjunction with the CFT annual allocation recommendation process, the Committee also makes an annual recommendation for King County Parks Levy funds dedicated to county-led open space acquisition projects.
+The Committee is comprised of 16 members who serve 4-year terms (9 Council district representatives nominated by King County Councilmembers, 4 Council at-large representative positions nominated by the Council Chair; and 3 at-large representative positions nominated and appointed by the King County Executive).

 Learn more at www.kingcounty.gov/conservation-futures